textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 The ideal relationship between the [Forum](https://forum.textpattern.com/) and [User Documentation](https://docs.textpattern.com/) is represented in the following scenario:

-1. Someone has a question or problem and looks for a help doc that will address their enquiry.
-If the doc exists, is sufficiently detailed, and clearly written, it may be all anyone needs to troubleshoot and move on without needing to seek additional help in the Forum. **Most ideal**.
+1. Someone has a question or problem and looks for a help document that will address their enquiry.
+If the document exists, is sufficiently detailed, and clearly written, it may be all anyone needs to troubleshoot and move on without needing to seek additional help in the Forum. **Most ideal**.
-2. If a help doc is not found, either because it does not exist in User Documentation, or is too hard to find in the website's structure, the person will likely post in the Forum about their problem.
+2. If a help document is not found, either because it does not exist in User Documentation, or is too hard to find in the website's structure, the person will likely post in the Forum about their problem.
 A perfectly normal and expected course of action.
 3. A friendly veteran member of the community briefly replies to the poster's enquiry with a link to the appropriate page in user documentation, perhaps indicating the relevant topic subsection, too.
 Again, the expected course of action.
 (Avoid adding links in the forum to document subsections.
 Such deep links are easily broken when user docs are edited.
-Point to the doc's main URL instead and say what section to look at.)
+Point to the document's URL instead and say what section to look at.)
-4. If no such user doc exists, the knowledgeable community member must provide descriptive help details in the forum thread itself — a necessary response, and perhaps even enjoyed by some, but **least ideal** from a productivity standpoint.
+4. If no such user document exists, the knowledgeable community member must provide descriptive help details in the forum thread itself — a necessary response, and perhaps even enjoyed by some, but **least ideal** from a productivity standpoint.
-5. The topic gap in docs, realized from the previous step, is [listed for documentation development](#identifying-potential-topics) so similar questions are not repeatedly answered in the Forum in the future.
+5. The topic gap in documentation, realized from the previous step, is [listed for documentation development](#identifying-potential-topics) so similar questions are not repeatedly answered in the Forum in the future.

 The above scenario makes clear what **the theoretical end-game goal** is for collaborative documentation development: **to establish a Forum-Docs equilibrium at steps 1 through 3**.
 Steps 4 and 5 mean there is work to do; the equilibrium has not been reached.

 The worst situation is having incomplete documentation that only addresses half the enquiries people have, forcing them to the Forum where others must also spend valuable time providing answers, often over and over again as threads on similar topics sink into oblivion.

-Likewise, redundantly explaining the same things over and over in the Forum when a help doc already exists that provides the same information, is *not* a good use of the Forum.
+Likewise, redundantly explaining the same things over and over in the Forum when a help document already exists that provides the same information, is *not* a good use of the Forum.

 ## Knowing what documentation to write

 You should only write documentation for which there are existing open [Issues defining documentation objectives](https://docs.textpattern.com/brand/user-docs-collaboration#documentation-repository-protocols).

 However, before editors can know what Issues to create, a prior assessment of what topics are needed must be conducted, as reflected by scenario steps 4 and 5 in the previous section.

 ### Identifying potential topics

 Anyone can do this.

 To optimize the Docs/Forum relationship, it makes sense to observe the Forum for the kinds of questions and problems people have and post about.
 These topics should be listed in a running list of ideas for further consideration and prioritization by editors (those with direct write access in the repository).

 The [How?](https://forum.textpattern.com/viewforum.php?id=5) and [Troubleshooting](https://forum.textpattern.com/viewforum.php?id=67) sections of the Forum, and perhaps the [Themes discussion](https://forum.textpattern.com/viewforum.php?id=8) section to a lesser degree, are where to watch and dive into the history.
 Take the time to look way back into the Forum at old threads to better understand what the common enquiries have been.
 The more frequent a topic is asked about, the more likely it is missing in documentation, or not easily found or clearly explained.
 Such topics are ideal for listing and discussion about docs development.